Rules of Play

 Only a player’s longest Qualified Drive will be measured and recorded.
 Official Yardages will be determined utilizing grid workers, Leupold laser rangefinder equipment, and/or physical yardage markers.
 In events and qualifiers where laser range finders are utilized, grid workers positioned along the sides of the grid will mark the longest ball for each hitter in each group by standing over the ball wearing a color-matched vest.
 An ALD™ official will record the (laser calculated) distance from the tee box to the grid worker.

 Each player will be scored based on their longest drives.
 Qualifying drives must come to rest inside the grid and meet or exceed the minimum length for the respective division.
 Qualifying drive lengths may be adjusted for weather and grid conditions at the discretion of the ALD™ official.
-Standard qualifying drive lengths for each division are as follows.

 Actual qualifying drive minimums will be determined on the day of qualification based on grid conditions.

 Drives that exceed the length of the grid shall qualify if (in the opinion of the ALD™ official) they are within the established grid width using his/her best judgement.
 In the event two or more qualifying drives exceed the grid, and the measurement of those drives are necessary to determine round transfers or wins, the ALD™ officials will use their best judgement to determine the winner.